Awen – Origins and Symbolism

 The Awen as a concept has existed in Celtic lore for centuries, but its representation as a symbol is much more recent.
 The symbol is quite basic, featuring three rays leading up to three dots, surrounded by three circles.

 The idea of Awen was largely kept alive through oral traditions.
-The concept appears in written texts only from the 9th century.
+In fact, the concept appears in written texts only from the 9th century.
 The first ever written text to mention Awen is the Historia Brittonum, a Latin book authored by Nennius.
 Recent historical discoveries have also found references to the symbol in the Four Ancient Books of Wales.

 Awen and Religion